Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

 For use with Amazon EC2 instances, persistent block storage volumes are offered via Amazon Elastic Block Store (EBS).
 Any operating instance inside the same availability zone can be connected to EBS, which has dependable and highly available storage volumes.
 They are automatically replicated inside their Availability Zone to shield them from component failure.
 Data persistence beyond the lifecycle of a single EC2 instance is made possible by the feature that allows EBS volumes to be stopped and resumed without causing data loss.
-Additionally, these volumes can be removed from one Instance and attached to another.

 2. How are EC2 instances monitored?